khnshn/Experiencer/README.md

 ### GameBus

 GameBus is a GDPR-oriented EU-based free health platform offered by academics to academics.
 Although the GameBus is not open-source (yet), the Experiencer can in principle work with other backends as well.
-Interested researchers can [contact us](https://experiencer.eu/contact-us/) to access the pre-built version along with the step-by-step setup guide.
-Below the essential client-server interactions are explained so that developers can integrated their own back-end.
+Interested researchers can [contact us](https://experiencer.eu/contact-us/) to access the pre-built version of the Experiencer that is integrated with GameBus along with the step-by-step setup guide.
+Below the essential client-server interactions are explained so that developers can integrate their own back-end.

 ### *For Developers*